angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 utility outside of the combo with Predict and Whisper providing stable card advantage over time.
 Ideas Unbound is the most effective and popular one with the others sometimes providing a supporting role.
 Most of the time however only one multi-draw spell is run in a list.
-Control style lists may consider to run multiple Predict either with, or without, and Ideas Unbound in the list as a raw card advantage engine.
+Control style lists may consider running multiple Predict either with, or without, and Ideas Unbound in the list as a raw card advantage engine.